A long time ago one of my yoga teachers told me, “everything in existence is as it should be”. Do We Need to Accept

 If you were to ask me, do you love yourself?
 I would have to say its complicated.
 And so, re-reading the little book on Creating Affluence, by Deepak Chopra, when I came upon his declaration that his purpose was to heal and to make people happy, a great ‘AHA!’ shouted out inside of me.
-I have been putting the cart before the horse- first heal, then spread joy.
+I have been putting the cart before the horse- the first heal then spread joy.
 Just a matter of priorities, and it is everything.

 How to reconcile my own suffering with the woman I am, the person created, shaped by both love and suffering.
 Family dramas, the roles we each take on.
 I was the rebel, the black sheep in my family.
 I readily embraced this as my only means of attention.
 My pain was simply the continuation of suffering handed down by generations and it did not bear examination.

 I could not accept it.
 I could not accept that in so many ways I was conditioned to recreate these dramas over and over, and so I did.

 Long ago that seed was planted- ‘everything in existence is as it should be’ by my yoga teacher.
 For so many years I gave myself radical love in the form of yoga, as taught to me by my teachers: go to your mat; breath and stretch; soothe and nurture yourself.
 I had no idea the power of it.
 I only knew that it felt good.